-The multi-dimensional complex hinge system of the cyber scam industries, besides its software technology design for fake stock market websites, the connection with local official elites, and the legitimate companies for money laundering, requires a complex, multi-layered recruitment chain, linking diverse sectors of the middleman or brokers from different countries, such as Myanmar, Thailand, Malaysia, Indonesia, Vietnam, the Philippines, China, and Taiwan, to lure workers into the trap of the forced scam business.
-The outsourced recruitment agencies often involve local criminal enterprises, gangs, and syndicates, with high-intensity secrecy measures and precise division of labor (Figure 4).
+The multi-dimensional complex hinge system of the cyber-scam industries, apart from its software technology design for fake stock market websites, the connection with local official elites, and the legitimate companies for money laundering, requires a complex, multi-layered recruitment chain, linking diverse sectors of the intermediary or brokers from different countries, such as Myanmar, Thailand, Malaysia, Indonesia, Vietnam, the Philippines, China, and Taiwan, to lure workers into the trap of the forced scam business.
+The outsourced recruitment agencies often involve local criminal enterprises, gangs, and syndicates, with high-intensity secrecy measures and precise division of labor (Figure 2.5).
 One famous case is the Ming Ren Hui (明仁會) of the Bamboo Union Gang (竹聯幫), exposed by the Criminal Investigation Bureau in 2023.
 When they plan to arrange for recruited people to fly to Cambodia, they will book several hundred tickets in advance.
-Ming Ren Hui has rented an office building in the SSEZ for the operation of the scam industry (Kung 2019, 2022, 2023; Yang 2022) (Figure 5).
+Ming Ren Hui has rented an office building in the ssez for the operation of the scam industry (Kung 2019, 2022, 2023; Yang 2022) (Figure 2.6).